wilgucki/php-csv/README.md

 # PHP-CSV

-PHP-CSV is a package that allows you to manage CSV file in an object-oriented way.
+PHP-CSV is a package that allows you to manage CSV files in an object-oriented way.

 ## Installation